There is special love for Canadians among people in the Netherlands, especially the older generations.

 On May 5th, 1945, Canadian General Charles Foulkes met with German General Johannes Blaskowitz at the Hotel de Wereld in Wageningen, Holland, where he accepted the surrender of all German forces in the Netherlands.

 After WW2, about half a million Dutch people left the Netherlands.
 About 185 000 or 37% of them came to Canada.
 Many came here as experienced farmers, most settling in Ontario.
 So, many people in Simcoe County have Dutch heritage.
-I do, though my grandfather was not a farmer.

 Here are some more photos of the liberation of the Netherlands.